Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

     Set a junction point from the path to the target.
     Then, get a result as $path\rightarrow target$, which means the path is a junction point to the target.
+    Merge, cover and backup may be performed when needed.
 - **Parameter** `$Path`

     The path to be set.